GunnerJnr/stream-three-final-project/README.md

 At this time I only know of a few bugs in the site.
 One is the bug mentioned above with the urls in the blog post detail overlapping the edge of the page on some devices.

-Heroku seems to throw out some weird bugs every now and then, one of which is more a warning than a bug where bootstrap forms complains about unreferenced varibales that have not been defined in the template, it seems to do this while processing the template and also the admin panel.
+Heroku seems to throw out some weird bugs every now and then, one of which is more a warning than a bug where bootstrap forms complains about unreferenced variables that have not been defined in the template, it seems to do this while processing the template and also the admin panel.
 As far as I am aware this is nothing to worry about and is quite a common short cut that a lot of developers use.
 For more information about this please see this [stack overflow answer](https://stackoverflow.com/questions/34797884/getting-error-with-is-popup-variable-in-django-1-9).

 Also as of yesterday (13/12/2017) heroku was acting a bit strange and throwing out the below error related to MySQL.
 It has yet to do it again so I would like to put it down to Heroku maintenance or something.
 As another student was also recieving this I am pretty confident it is not my site or code causing this.